concurrent-recursion/enterprise-search-java/README.md

-# Elasticsearch Enterprise Search Java Client (unofficial)
+# Elasticsearch Enterprise Search Java Client

-An unofficial Java client for the Elasticsearch Enterprise Search platform.
+A Java client for the Elasticsearch Enterprise Search platform.

 The App Search client provides methods for interacting with the App Search APIs, such as searching, ingesting, managing engines, etc.